ffromani/vmmi/SPEC.md

 - "verbose" (int): sets the plugin verbosiness.
 A plugin sends output using stdout and stderr (see below).
 The following values are defined:
   * 0: the plugin is completely silent except for fatal error messages
-  * 1: in addition to level 0, the plugin also reports the result of the migration
-  * 10: in addition to level 1, the plugin also sends progress reports when progress data is available from libvirt Default is 1

-- "progressReportRate" (string): specifies a time interval to report progress.
-  * if set to zero, report progress when data is available from libvirt, if the `verbose` flag allows so
-  * if set to any time, sends progress report each _time_ interval, even if not changed since last update.
-  Default is 0

 Example configuration file
 ```